net-lisias-kspu/ContractConfigurator/4-Behaviours/DialogBox-Behaviour.md

 Behaviour for creating a dialog box that supports images, rich text and animated Kerbal heads.
-For details on the tags supported in the text, see the [[Unity Documentation|http://docs.unity3d.com/Manual/StyledText.html]].
+For details on the tags supported in the text, see the [Unity Documentation](http://docs.unity3d.com/Manual/StyledText.html).

 <pre>
 BEHAVIOUR